 2. Secure geo-restricted services:

 Static IP addresses allow geo-located services to match the IP with the physical location of that place.
-So, for example, if you’re checking out your city’s weather, you wouldn’t be displaying the town’s weather next to yours, thanks to the static IP.
+So, for example, if you’re checking out your city’s weather, you wouldn’t be displaying the town’s weather next to yours, thanks to the static IP in Australia.

 3. Great DNS support:

 DNS services make it relatively more accessible for users to find a business’s website over the internet.
-Static IPs also improve and quicken the setup of DNS servers for users.
+Static IPs also improve and quicken the setup of DNS servers for users in Australia.

 4. Hosting servers:

-As mentioned above, if you host any server, the Domain Name System (DNS) will make it extremely easy for customers to get to your website.
+As mentioned above, if you host any server, the Domain Name System (DNS) will make it extremely easy for customers to get to your website in Australia.
 Additionally, having a static IP address makes it easier for users to find your services.

 5. Reliable communication:

-Teleconferencing and other video and communication applications that require using Video over Internet Protocol (VoIP) can be used efficiently using a static IP address.
+Teleconferencing and other video and communication applications that require using Video over Internet Protocol (VoIP) can be used efficiently using a static IP address in Australia.

-What are the disadvantages of a static IP?
+What are the disadvantages of a static IP in Australia?

 While static IPs sound great, they have some cons too.
-Let’s look into some disadvantages of a static IP address:
+Let’s look into some disadvantages of a static IP address in Australia:

 1. Static IPs can be hacked easily:

 Since static IP addresses don’t change, it’s easy for hackers to locate your server over the internet.
-Therefore, it’s easier to face an attack with a static IP.
+Therefore, it’s easier to face an attack with a static IP in Australia.

 2. Security problems:

 Using a static IP can easily let anyone detect your location.
-In this case, a VPN is can play its part and hide your physical location, leaving you untraceable.
+In this case, a VPN is can play its part and hide your physical location, leaving you untraceable in Australia.

 3. High cost:

 ISPs don’t usually offer static IP addresses to casual users.
 If a request is made to the ISP by any user, the ISP might charge them.
-And the prices can be high.
+And the prices can be high in Australia.

-You can fake your dynamic IP address to a static one by using a dynamic DNS service.
+You can fake your dynamic IP address to a static one by using a dynamic DNS service in Australia.
 Dynamic DNS services associate your dynamic IP address to a hostname that does not change.
 This way, you feel like you own a static IP at no additional cost.

 There are multiple DDNS services available that you can select from.
 ChangeIP is one of them.
 A static IP address is super helpful if you own a website at home.
-However, you can use dynamic DNS and ensure that a user can always access your website.
+However, you can use dynamic DNS and ensure that a user can always access your website in Australia.

 What is the difference between Static and Dynamic IP addresses?